Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Gamepad.md

 InputSystem.ResetHaptics();
 ```

-The difference between [`PauseHaptics`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_PauseHaptics) and [`ResetHaptics`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_ResetHaptics) is that the latter will reset haptics playback state on each Device to its initial state whereas [`PauseHaptics`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_PauseHaptics) will preserve playback state in memory and only stop playback on the hardware.
+The difference between [`PauseHaptics`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_PauseHaptics) and [`ResetHaptics`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_ResetHaptics) is that the latter resets haptics playback state on each Device to its initial state, whereas [`PauseHaptics`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_PauseHaptics) preserves playback state in memory and only stops playback on the hardware.

 ## PlayStation controllers